Last Updated on

 We are often asked, “what’s the value of financial planning?”
 Fair enough question, and similar to others which could be asked in other areas of life: What’s the value of planning a road trip, or the meals for the week?
 What’s the value of an architectural plan for building or remodeling your home?
 Phrased this way, the answers are fairly intuitive; most people don’t even bother to list the benefits, they just plan their trip or hire the architect because they know they should.
 The value of financial planning may be less intuitive, but it can be extremely valuable nonetheless.

 None of us can know everything about everything.
 My favorite analogy is carpentry.
 I can build basic stuff, but I don’t do it enough to build a really nice mantle or bookshelf with molding.
 I don’t know how to design them or how to fold in the fine details to make them visually appealing.
 Hiring a carpenter – who does this all day long, every working day – brings in a perspective I can’t possibly have.

 Do you understand the intricacies of taxes, IRAs, Roths, annuities, life insurance, etc.?
 Probably not.
 Developing a financial plan, and then updating it on an appropriate schedule, will help you learn about the benefits, disadvantages and trade-offs of various tools and techniques.
 You’ll be better informed and better prepared.

 Assuming you use an objective financial planner (one who doesn’t sell products for a commission), studies have shown that people who develop a financial plan are more successful in achieving their goals and are more confident along the way.
-Life isn’t always easy, but to the extent possible it should be enjoyed.
+Life isn’t always easy buy it should be enjoyed.
 Planning helps you avoid worry and helps you actually achieve the lifestyle you want.